Tensor Reconstruction Beyond Constant Rank: Semantic Rank of Depth- Circuits

 \section{Semantic Rank of Depth-$3$ Circuits}

 In the following section, we define the semantic rank of polynomials computed by $\Sps{k}$ circuits.
-Note that while \emph{syntactic} ranks is inherently tied to a \emph{circuit} $C$ computing the polynomial, the \emph{semantic} rank is independent of the representation or computation of the polynomial.
+Note that while the \emph{syntactic} rank is inherently tied to a \emph{circuit} $C$ computing the polynomial, the \emph{semantic} rank is independent of the representation or computation of the polynomial.

 We say that a polynomial $g \in \F[x_1, \ldots, x_n]$ depends on $r$ linear functions if there exist $r$ linear functions $\ell_1, \ldots, \ell_r$ and a polynomial $h \in \F[y_1, \ldots, y_r]$ such that $g(\vx) = h(\ell_1(\vx), \ldots, \ell_r(\vx))$.